wangzhongkuo/notes/tomcat8.5.8/compile-src.md

 ### compile the tomcat-8.5.8 resource and import into eclipse

-- install the ant
+- install ant
 - download the tomcat resource form the  [Apache Tomcat Home](http://archive.apache.org/dist/tomcat/tomcat-8/v8.5.8/src/)
-- open your cmd terminal, and uppackage the apache-tomcat-8.5.8-src.zip , then cd apache-tomcat-8.5.8-src folder,mv "build.properties.default" "build.properties", open the build.properties and set the base.path property, the value is where you want to save the something will be downloaded when you compile the tomcat code. then execute the commond "ant" to compile your tomcat resource(in "apache-tomcat-8.5.8-src") directory. and you'll see a lot of logs bilibili..., if you see the "BUILD SUCCESSFUL" at the end, congratulations!
+- open your cmd terminal, and uppackage the apache-tomcat-8.5.8-src.zip , then cd apache-tomcat-8.5.8-src folder,mv "build.properties.default" "build.properties", open the build.properties and set the base.path property, the value is where you want to save something downloaded when you compile the tomcat code. then execute the commond "ant" to compile your tomcat resource(in "apache-tomcat-8.5.8-src") directory. and you could see a lot of logs bilibili..., if the "BUILD SUCCESSFUL" displayed at the end, congratulations!
-- now you'll see two new folders, they are "output"、"tomcat-build-libs",the first is major, the second is what you set in previous step, i haven't use it anyhow...
+- now you could find two new folders, they are "output"、"tomcat-build-libs",the first is major, the second is what you set in previous step, i haven't use it anyhow...
-- create a maven project in your ide named what you want, copy the "jave" and "test" folders into your new project, then a lot of errors will occur, "don't worry, be happy", you must understand my words if you play dota...
+- create a maven project in your ide, copy the "jave" and "test" folders into your new project, then a lot of errors will occur, don't worry, be happy.
-- then you'll known why we create a maven project, copy the following dependencies into your pom.xml
+- copy the following dependencies into your pom.xml
 ```xml
 <dependencies>
 		<dependency>